MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/shared-devices.md

 Microsoft Managed Desktop allows you to register devices in "shared device mode," similar to the shared device mode offered by [Microsoft Intune](/mem/intune/configuration/shared-user-device-settings).

 Devices in this mode are optimized for situations where users aren't tied down to a single desk and are frequently changing devices.
 For example, frontline workers such as bank tellers or nursing staff.
-You can apply any of the Microsoft Managed Desktop [profiles](profiles.md) to devices in this mode.
+You can apply the Microsoft Managed Desktop [profiles](profiles.md) to devices in this mode.
 Devices registered in this mode have some important differences:

 - [Device storage](#device-storage) is optimized for shared users.
 - [Inactive accounts](#deletion-of-inactive-accounts) are deleted.